Joint Ranging and Phase Offset Estimation for Multiple Drones using ADS-B Signatures: Introduction

 \subsection{Contributions}

-The contributions of the paper can be categorized as: \begin{itemize} \item By minimizing the \ac{kld} statistical distance measure, we show that the received complex baseband signal coming from $K$ drones/aircrafts asynchronously broadcasting ADS-B packets can be approximated by an \ac{iid} \ac{gm} random variable with $2^K$ mixture components in the 2D plane, which is independent of the arrival time of the ADS-B packets at the receiver. \item By using the approximate \ac{pdf}, the \ac{ml} cost function for the joint range and \ac{po} estimation of multiple drones/aircrafts is derived. \item A low complexity suboptimal joint range and \ac{po} estimator by employing \ac{em} is proposed. \item We extend the derived maximum likelihood cost function and the proposed \ac{em}-based joint estimator to the case of multiple receive antennas. \item To remove the ambiguity in the order of the estimated modes of the 2D \ac{gm} in the proposed \ac{em}-based joint estimator, we introduce a permutation-based combinatorial optimization procedure in order to reorder the estimated modes.
-Then, a low complexity solution for the reordering is proposed. \item A further performance improvement for multiple receive antennas by using outlier detection algorithms is proposed. \item The proposed algorithm can jointly estimate range and \ac{po} of multiple drones/aircrafts.
-Moreover, it is applicable to both near and far field ranging. \end{itemize}
+Consider a collection of $K$ drones/aircrafts, which are asynchronously broadcasting ADS-B packets.
+This simple transmission protocol results in inevitable overlapping among multiple ADS-B signals.
+In this work, we show that the received complex baseband signal from these drones/aircrafts can be approximated by an \ac{iid} \ac{gm} random variable with $2^K$ mixture components in the 2D plane, which are independent of the arrival time of the ADS-B packets at the receiver.
+Furthermore, by using the approximate \ac{pdf}, we derive the \ac{ml} cost function for the joint ranging and \ac{po} estimation of multiple drones/aircrafts.
+We also propose the low-complexity \ac{em}-based joint ranging and \ac{po} estimation algorithm for multiple drones/aircrafts.
+Our proposed estimator makes active multiple target ranging possible with a single receive antenna in the presence of ADS-B packet collision.
+Moreover, our solution enables ADS-B systems to coherent multi-packet decoding.
+Finally, we extend the proposed \ac{em}-based joint estimator to the case of multiple receive antennas.